dbeinhauer/mcs-source/dataset_processor/export_scripts/README.md

 - `export_all.sh` - script to submit Slurm jobs on Wintermute node for extracting whole dataset of given sheet stored in the provided path
 - `export_dataset.py` - main python script doing the exact extraction
 - `export_job.sh` - bash script to submit Slurm job on Wintermute node for extracting subset of dataset from given directory
-- `export_missing.sh` - bash script used to additionaly extract the missing parts of dataset (in case regular extraction using script `export_all.sh` fails in some examples)
+- `export_missing.sh` - bash script used to additionally extract the missing parts of dataset (in case regular extraction using script `export_all.sh` fails in some examples)
 - `export_parameters.md` - markdown file containing basic information about the raw dataset storage